Slow Cooker Turkey Stock

 There is something so satisfying about a Slow Cooker Turkey Stock simmering away in a messy kitchen while I sit around a table enjoying company after a long day in the kitchen.
-I love to put my leftover turkey carcass in the crockpot when I start clearing plates, so that it is ready the next day for my Turkey and Veg Soup recipe.
+I love to put my leftover turkey carcass in the Crockpot when I start clearing plates, so that it is ready the next day for soup.

 There is no time like right now to get your stock going.
 The slow cooker makes this recipe so simple to make and the final product is a great thing to have on hand for future cooking.